gowtham20402/ecommerce/README.md

 1. **Java Development Kit (JDK):**
    - Download and install the latest version of the JDK.
 2. **Apache Maven:**
-   - Download and install Maven
+   - Download and install Maven.
 3. **MongoDB Database:**
    - Install MongoDB on your machine and ensure MongoDB is running on the default port (`27017`)